pluginsGLPI/empty/README.md

 ## Getting started

-FOr convenience, you can place the `empty` directory in you GLPi plugins directory.
+For convenience, you can place the `empty` directory in you GLPi plugins directory.

 You can use provided `plugin.sh` script in the main directory to get started.
 You'll have to pass name and version of your plugin in the call:
 ```